MohsenTamtaji/PySACs/README.md

 *Run the program:

-1- Download the PySAC2.sav and Propertyoriginal.pkl into your directory
+1- Download the PySAC2.sav and Propertyoriginal.pkl files into your directory

 2- Run the PySAC.py in your device